amanarora9848/unige-rt1-assignment1/README.md

 Consequently, any p-value equal to or smaller than 0.05 provides sufficient evidence to reject the null hypothesis in favor of the alternative hypothesis.

-To perform some standardized tests in statictics, I choose to use the python library `scipy.stats` which provides a wide range of statistical tests and functions.
+To perform some standardized tests in statictics, we can choose the python library `scipy.stats` which provides a wide range of statistical tests and functions.
 The documentation for the library can be found [here](https://docs.scipy.org/doc/scipy/reference/stats.html).

 ```python